November 3 – November 26, 2017

 Ángel Lartigue: La Ciencia Avanza Pero Yo No

-Additionally, many works from past exhibitions will be on display that present the transition and evolution of Lartigue’s work including his striking photographic series “Self-Portrait as I were Muertx.”
-The series documents a solo performance in which a Lartigue lays dead in a variety of desolate scenes while a second character, also Lartigue dressed in black, is seen holding blossoms over his own dead corpse.
+Additionally, many works from past exhibitions will display the transition and evolution of Lartigue’s work, including his striking photographic series “Self-Portrait as I were Muertx.”
+The series documents a solo performance in which a Lartigue lays dead in a variety of desolate scenes.
+At the same time, a second character, also Lartigue dressed in black, is seen holding blossoms over his corpse.

 Lartigue attended the University of Houston and has exhibited at Rudolph Blume Fine Art Gallery (HTX), Alabama Song (HTX), and the Blaffer Art Museum (HTX).